codecap/ansible-role-kubectl/README.md

 Requirements
 ------------

-kubectl will be download, so ensure you have access internet
+kubectl will be downloaded from the internet, so ensure you have internet access. *curl* is used for it.

 Role Variables
 --------------